Bickham Sweet-Escott: Colonial administrator

 Sweet-Escott then became administrator of the Seychelles in June 1899 and then Governor of the Seychelles when the post was created from 1903 to 1904.
 He was knighted in 1904 and became Governor of British Honduras from 15 April 1904 to 13 August 1906.
 From 1906 until 1912 he was Governor of the Leeward Islands.

 Sweet-Escott became Governor of Fiji on 25 July 1912 and was also High Commissioner and Consul General for the West Pacific region.
 During World War I a German squadron under Maximilian von Spee was a day away from Fiji.
 Sweet-Escott wired a message to the Australian fleet, then 2000 miles away, which the Germans intercepted and von Spee was convinced that he was heading for a trap, turned away and laughed at the "fool of a governor for giving the show away".

 Sweet-Escott's term of office ended on 10 October 1918.

 Miscellaneous

 Sweet-Escott instituted the Escott Shield as a rugby trophy in 1913, which was first won by the Pacific Club.

-Sweet-Escott married Mary Jane Hunt on 14 December 1881 and had five children named Kathleen, Stanley Bickham, Norah Muriel, Hugh Bevil and Leslie Wingfield.
+Sweet-Escott married Mary Jane Hunt on 14 December 1881 and had five children.

 Sweet-Escott was appointed a Order of St Michael and St George in the 1895 Birthday Honours, and a Knight Companion of the Order in the 1904 Birthday Honours.